 Next to it grow wax palms planted by the precursor of conservation in Chicaque, Manuel Lozano, more than 120 years ago.

 The road has steep and rocky sections that can be slippery in rainy seasons, so it can be highly demanding.

-The trail to the Laguna de Matoño can be done from the Refuge or from the Pico del Águila.
+The trail to the Matoño's Lagoon can be done from the Refugio or from Eagle's Peak.